When is the last time you reevaluated the way you store stuff in your kitchen? If you’re anything like me, then it was probably quite a while ago!

 1. Cookie Sheets

 Storing your cookie sheets in a stack takes up a lot of valuable storage space in your kitchen.
-Instead, use a rack like a file sorter to store your cookie sheets vertically.
+Instead, use a vertical storage rack, a file sorter, or even a few bungee cords to store your cookie sheets vertically.
 It saves on storage space, and it will help prevent scratches too!

 2. Non-Stick Pans